A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Numerical tests over discontinuous bathymetries

 \paragraph{Test 2} In this test, we repeat the simulation as it was done in Example 4, but with discontinuous bathymetry given by \eref{zz2}.
 The obtained results are reported in Figure \ref{fig4db}.
 As we can see, the expected convergent solutions are obtained and consistent with those produced by the well-balanced path-conservative central-upwind scheme in \cite{CKLX}.

 \paragraph{Test 3} In this test, we study a problem associated with two rarefaction waves moving toward opposite directions.
 The initial data and bottom topography are

 The exact solution of this problem is given by a left-propagating 1-Rarefaction, a bottom step discontinuity, and a right-propagating 2-Rarefaction.
-We use both the NEW and OLD schemes to compute the numerical solutions at the final time $t=8$ in the computational domain $[-150,150]$ covered with $300$ uniform cells.
+We use both the \bla{WB AF} and \bla{WB PCCU} schemes to compute the numerical solutions at the final time $t=8$ in the computational domain $[-150,150]$ covered with $300$ uniform cells.
 Results are shown in Figure \ref{Ex52fig}.
 As one can see, the obtained water surface $h+Z$ profiles provide expected results with a left-directed rarefaction wave, a stationary shock, and a right-directed rarefaction wave.
 The numerical solutions computed by the two studied schemes are in a satisfactory agreement.